• Skip to main content

 In this blog post, I’ve explained the definition and meanings of “koibito” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

-• koibito – 恋人 (こいびと) : a noun meaning ‘partner’ or ‘lover’ in Japanese.
+• koibito – 恋人 (こいびと) : a noun meaning ‘partner’ or occasionally ‘lover’ in Japanese.
 This can also work as plural.
 Depending on the context and situation, this can also mean ‘boyfriend’ or ‘girlfriend’.
 These two kanji characters literally mean a ‘person to love’ in Japanese.
 So, what the kanji characters express is completely in line with the actual meanings.
-In addition, this does not contain any word determining the gender of a partner or lover.
-This noun can, therefore, refer to a partner or lover regardless of their gender.
+In addition, this does not contain any word determining the gender of a partner.
+This noun can, therefore, refer to a partner regardless of their gender.

 Hope my explanations are understandable and helpful for Japanese learners.